North Texas Univ Oral History Program

 One survivor account [RAILWAY of DEATH by British POW John Coast] describes in depth what occurred at the Kanchanaburi camps, but I’m willing to bet that it was repeated across the country.
 First it needs to be established that the Thai government had an agreement with the Japanese not unlike the French Vichy government.
 Much of the country-side of Thailand was ‘administered’ by the Thais and the Japanese rarely entered there.
 Most of the Japanese ‘occupiers’ were in a thin strip in central Thailand from Bangkok west and south along the railway and some extending north into the lower regions of Issan.
 Few troops were elsewhere.
 Not only did the Thai government fully cooperate with the Allies to get these team (usually just a pair of men) into the country but they allowed airstrips to be used (sometimes newly cut from the jungle) to land supplies and arms.
 These teams were augmented by native Thais who had been outside the country in school or business.
 They were trained by the Allies, to assist in training a militia within this Thai-controlled area.
 They were collectively known as the Seri Thai.
 It is suspected that the Thai military airstrip in a post in western Kanchanaburi was used to land large amounts of supplies and ammunition, to include the Jeep described below.

 In one case, along the Railway south of Ban Pong (in Petchburi) two of the US Navy POWs were contacted by native Thais and they slipped away (escaped) from their camp.
-They spent the last few weeks of the war assisting the US military team in providing facts, figures and names of their fellow POWs.
+They spent the last four months of the war assisting the US military team in providing facts, figures and names of their fellow POWs.

 Coast relates a tale he heard second hand from a fellow British POW that meshes perfectly with the accounts that the US POWs tell of what happened in Kanchanaburi within days of the war’s end.
 Two US paratroopers, identified only as Hank and Tom, arrived in the various camps driving two Jeeps.
 The POWs had never even seen a Jeep before since they entered service after their 1942 capture!
 In turn, they rounded-up the US POWs in the outlying camps and took them to the main camp near the bridge.
 Soon thereafter, Allied planes (apparently flying out of India) air-dropped crates of food, clothing and cigarettes.
 The team allowed as to how they had been watching the camps for some time.
 Coast describes how they had a basecamp a few hours travel into the jungle where they were in the process of training about 300 Thais as the Seri Thai militia force that might have been used to attack the camps had there been any indication that there was a serious attempt to kill the POWs.
 British accounts from Kanchanaburi also related that an officer arrived who said he had been in London only two weeks before and regaled them with tales of the Blitz and the atomic bombs.